avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 Extensions are packaged and uploaded to an extension store; Chrome has the [Chrome Web Store](https://chromewebstore.google.com/), and Edge and Firefox each have their own.
 Depending on the resources available to each store, the extensions are more of less vetted for security purposes.
 Developers can also upload new versions of the extension, which are then automatically distributed to all browsers where the extension is installed.

-Even if extensions requests no permissions at all, extension can still run Javascript code on any page that they can access, read and manipulate the information on the page, and trigger the loading of (hidden) images to send information elsewhere.
+Even if extensions request no permissions at all, any extension can still run Javascript code on any page that they can access, read and manipulate the information on those pages, and trigger the loading of (hidden) images to send information elsewhere.
 However, if the extension does not request the `scripting` permission, the scripts have to be included in the extension package and cannot be dynamically loaded from Internet.
 This means that any malicious code has to pass the security reviews performed by the extension store that it is downloaded from.

-Extensions are well-placed to siphon off information, recover authentication or session secrets, impersonate the user and exfiltrate information.
+Extensions are well-placed to recover authentication or session secrets, impersonate the user and exfiltrate information.
 And since extensions are written in Javascript and are distributed via web stores, the barrier for writing them is relatively low.

-Citadel tries to protect the confidentiality of authentication or session information, but not necessarily the privacy of the user (e.g. click history or their e-mail address).
+Citadel tries to protect the confidentiality of authentication or session information, but not necessarily the privacy of the user (i.e. their click history or e-mail address).
 The approach is based on the assumption that extensions without the ability to recover authentication information pose an acceptable risk, and that  it is unlikely that dangerously malicious extensions would obtain and keep a loyal and large user base without being found out.

-Citadel tries to also cover the risk of previously non-malicious extension being used by malicious actors (e.g. account compromise or change of owner), by detecting when extensions request more permissions during an update.
+Citadel tries to also cover the risk of previously non-malicious extension being used by malicious actors (e.g. developer account compromise or change of owner), by detecting when extensions request more permissions during an update.

 To do this, Citadel checks extensions before they are installed or updated, and scans them periodically.
 The analysis is based on aspects such as:
 * the permissions requested by the extension